Unity-Technologies/ProjectAuditor/README.md

 ### Testing
 At the moment this tool has only been tested with a few projects, therefore it might not work correctly depending on the version of Unity and the content of the project.

+### Disclaimer
+Although this project is developed by Unity employees, it is not officially supported by Unity and it is not on Unity's roadmap.
+Feedback and requests are more than welcome, please enter them as issues.

 ## Installation

 ### Package Manager